tfossdal/ElevatorProject/README.md

     - Only needs to check for time in primary
     - Should current queue be transfered?
 I think no?
-- Must kill backup when connection to it is lost https://prod.liveshare.vsengsaas.visualstudio.com/join?28D4C7E89CE6DBECA8A29DE076D9C0338B4D
+- Must kill backup when connection to it is lost

+NEED TO FIX STUFF WITH BACKUP DYING AND COMING BACK ALIVE https://prod.liveshare.vsengsaas.visualstudio.com/join?28D4C7E89CE6DBECA8A29DE076D9C0338B4D